ibm-cloud-docs/vmwaresolutions/vsphere/vs_vsphereclusteroverview.md

 VMware vSphere does not automate the installation, configuration, and bring-up of the optional VMware components.
 The platform allows maximum of flexibility to design and build your hosted VMware environment while incorporating VMware-compatible hardware.

-Use this offering to create a new cluster of ESXi servers or scale out an existing cluster of ESXi servers in an {{site.data.keyword.CloudDataCent_notm}}.
+Use this offering to create a new cluster of ESXi servers or scale out an existing cluster of ESXi servers in an {{site.data.keyword.cloud_notm}} data center.
 Depending on the VMware components that you select, you can start with just one ESXi server and then scale the cluster later as needed.

 ## Technical specifications for VMware vSphere clusters
 {: #vs_vsphereclusteroverview-specs}

 Review the components of VMware vSphere.

-The availability and pricing of standardized hardware configurations might vary based on the {{site.data.keyword.CloudDataCent_notm}} that is selected for deployment.
+The availability and pricing of standardized hardware configurations might vary based on the {{site.data.keyword.cloud_notm}} data center that is selected for deployment.
 {:note}

 ### VMware components